HR7134 - Contextualising Management (2023/24)

 |Running in 2023/24(Please note that module timeslots are subject to change)||

 It is increasingly acknowledged that many organisations are functioning in what are turbulent and uncertain environments.
 Significantly, the CIPD in its position paper People Management Matters placed the role of changes in external markets and associated competitive pressures at the forefront of factors seen to be exerting an influence on organisations, managers and the management of people.
 Such an approach has also influenced recent academic treatment of people management and is increasingly reflected in government policy towards product and labour markets and in legislation affecting the management of people.

-Perhaps as significant as the developing competitive context for organisations has been the growing importance of Europe and specifically the European Union.
-There is little within the people management area, which is not affected to some degree by actions taken by the EU.
-Of particular importance is the role of EU-inspired legislation in the people management area and this, along with domestic legislation, is combining to bring about significant changes to the personnel/HR role in many organisations.
+Perhaps as significant as the developing competitive context for organisations has been the growing importance of working and doing business beyond the UK after Brexit, and the implications of this for people management practice.
+This, along with domestic legislation will bring about significant changes to the role of the HR practitioner in many organisations.

 Much of what is covered in this module is to take these and other broader contextual issues such as demographic and technological changes and attempt to analyse them in some depth and then explore their implications for organisations, specifically those of strategy and structure, and the management of staff.
-That is to examine and analyse the contexts in which organisations operate and then to examine how management responds to contextual diversity and continuous change in devising and implementing appropriate strategies for survival and growth.
+That is to examine and analyse the contexts in which organisations operate and then to examine how management responds to diverse contextual challenges and to continuous change when devising and implementing appropriate strategies for survival and growth.